-Kids on a Cruise with You
+Kids on a Cruise: Take them on a Family Vacation with You

 Vacation time is coming.
 How many of us want to go on a nice restful vacation but don’t really want to leave kids behind.
 In many cases we just cannot leave the kids behind and have to take them along.
 What about taking your kids on a cruise?

 A cruise could be the best way to travel with your kids to exotic or unusual destinations.
 You can skip the multiple plane rides and frequent luggage dragging.
 Going on a cruise is fun and easy compared to many vacations, especially with the family.

 Kids are Big Business on Many Cruise Lines